demidenko05/beige-pdfwriter/README.txt

 GNU General Public License version 2 http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-Files test-dejavu-table.pdf, Platyojka.pdf and invoiceA-68687687.pdf are included into the source code to quickly demonstrate what can Beige-PDFWriter does.
+Files test-dejavu-table.pdf, Platyojka.pdf, Sfactura.pdf and invoiceA-68687687.pdf are included into the source code to quickly demonstrate what can Beige-PDFWriter does.

 Examples see in the test folder.
 For Android see example https://github.com/demidenko05/beige-graphic-android-test